cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 Both normal and 'restored' stacks can be launched from the [console](#console), but our nifty `stack-start.sh` also allows you to create both kinds of stacks easily from a [terminal](#startup).

 Backups must be initialized with our handy `backup.sh` script and take a curt 5 minutes from start to full return of functionality. [(More about backing up and restoring your DevKit...)](#backup)

+If you do not like command lines, you can go directly to the "run it thru the console" section or "run it by the 1-clic" section by clicking [here](#console).

 ## What will you find in the repository